Your chosen business name is taken: What are your options?

 As such, choosing a compelling name is one of the most crucial and exciting moments of starting a business.
 But what if you've settled on the perfect title only to find that it's already been snapped up by someone else?

-To avoid this, it's vital to carry out a thorough check to see if anyone else is using your name (see our section on choosing a business name).
+To avoid this, it's vital to carry out a thorough check to see if anyone else is using your name.
 Ideally, this will show that your name is completely free to use.

 But if instead you discover a company with the same or a similar name what are your options…?